jbeley/jbeley.github.io/_posts/2016-05-19-openwrt-customization-pt1.markdown

 ## DUO
-We'll be customizing our firmware to include the [DUO Security](https://duo.com/) mutli-factor authentication platform.
+We'll be customizing our firmware to include the [DUO Security](https://duo.com/) multi-factor authentication platform.
 DUO has a push based authentication as well as SMS and OTP code authentication support.
 DUO is currently free for less than 10 users and augments authentication methods such as Linux PAM, LDAP/Active Directory, and Windows RDP.
-We will using their [OpenVPN plugin](https://github.com/duosecurity/duo_openvpn) to add multifactor authentication to our OpenWRT based OpenVPN setup.
+We will be using their [OpenVPN plugin](https://github.com/duosecurity/duo_openvpn) to add multifactor authentication to our OpenWRT based OpenVPN setup.